docker/docs/ee/ucp/admin/install/install-on-azure.md

 ---

 Docker UCP closely integrates into Microsoft Azure for its Kubernetes Networking and Persistent Storage feature set.
-UCP deploys the Calico CNI provider for data path networking and leverages Azure CNI for IP address management.
-There are infrastructure prerequisites that are required prior to UCP installation for the Azure IPAM functionality.
+UCP deploys the Calico CNI provider, in Azure the Calico CNI leverages the Azure networking infrastructure for data path networking and the Azure IPAM for IP address management.
+There are infrastructure prerequisites that are required prior to UCP installation for the Calico / Azure integration.

 ## Docker UCP Networking